NifleySnifley/Tinkerneering/_projects/fpga_cpu.md

 date:   2024-10-9 00:00:00 -0500
 wip: true
 categories: project
-description: I'm currently designing a SoC based on my own RISC-V rv32IM-compatible processor core with VGA graphics and other miscellaneous IO functionality TBD.
+description: SoC design based on my own RISC-V rv32IM-compatible processor core with VGA graphics and other miscellaneous IO functionality TBD.
 Initially, I targeted the amazing [Upduino](https://tinyvision.ai/products/fpga-development-board-upduino-v3-1)'s [ICE40UP5K](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus) FPGA, but in search of higher performance, I have pipelined my initial design and switched to using a [ECP5](https://www.latticesemi.com/Products/FPGAandCPLD/ECP5) to allow for a more complex and optimized design with more FUNctionality.
 image: fpga_cpu/fpeega.jpg
 links:
  - "[GitHub](https://github.com/NifleySnifley/CPUDesign-IS)"